Diagrammatics for dicyclic groups: Introduction

 Many extensions of the Temperley--Lieb category have appeared in the literature; too many to cite here.
 However, let us mention a few relevant references.
-First, the paper \cite{BaBeHa-mckay} computes the endomorphism algebras of the dicyclic groups, and serves as an important piece in our proofs, and the overall idea dates back at least to \cite{GoHaJo-coxeter}.
+First, the paper \cite{BaBeHa-mckay} computes the endomorphism algebras of the dicyclic groups, and serves as an important piece in our proofs, and the overall idea dates back at least to \cite{GoHaJo-coxeter}; see also \cite{Mol24,Rey25} for more recent related results.
 The paper \cite{RoTu-symmetric-howe} extends the Temperley--Lieb category to include Jones--Wenzl projectors as objects, avoiding the usual idempotent completion.
 We think it is interesting and feasible to do the same for our diagrammatic categories.
 Finally, recall that $\mathbf{TL}(\delta)$ is a (very nice) cellular category in the sense of \cite{GrLe-cellular,We-tensors-cellular-categories,ElLa-trace-hecke} with relation to classifications of bilinear forms, as proven in many works, e.g. \cite{GrLe-cellular,AnStTu-cellular-tilting,An-tilting-cellular,Tu-web-reps}.
-It seems likely that the same is true for the dicylic case, maybe with an adjustment of what one understands by ``cellular'' as, e.g., in \cite{Tu-sandwich-cellular} or ``bilinear form.''
+It seems likely that the same is true for the dicyclic case, maybe with an adjustment of what one understands by ``cellular'' as, e.g., in \cite{Tu-sandwich-cellular} or ``bilinear form.''

-\textbf{Acknowledgments.} The authors thank Ben Elias, Nigel Higson, and Ryan Reynolds for helpful comments and discussions about McKay diagrammatics and on compact groups, and PD would like to thank Nigel Higson for guidance and mentorship at Penn.
+\textbf{Acknowledgments.} The authors thank Elijah Bodish, Ben Elias, Nigel Higson, Melody Molander, and Ryan Reynolds for helpful comments and discussions about McKay diagrammatics and on compact groups, and PD would like to thank Nigel Higson for guidance and mentorship at Penn.
 State, as this paper represents a starting point for PD's PhD thesis.
 The authors give a special thank you to the organizers of QUACKS 2022, as it was through this event that we were brought together and the collaboration was sparked.

 PD was sponsored by a Graduate Teaching Associateship at Penn.
 State.
 DT was sponsored by the ARC Future Fellowship FT230100489 and pain.